-The fund invested 0% in sustainable investments with an environmental objective aligned with the EU Taxonomy.
+The fund invested 1.54% in sustainable investments with an environmental objective aligned with the EU Taxonomy.
+This contributed towards the climate change mitigation (1.54%) environmental EU Taxonomy objective.

 The compliance of the investments of the fund with the EU Taxonomy was not subject to an assurance by auditors or a review by third parties.